pytorchbearer/torchbearer/docs/examples/basic_opt.rst

 .. literalinclude:: /_static/examples/basic_opt.py
    :language: python
-   :lines: 34-40
+   :lines: 33-39

-The final estimate is very close to our desired minimum at [5, 0, 1]:
+The final estimate is very close to the true minimum at [5, 0, 1]:

 tensor([ 4.9988e+00,  4.5355e-05,  1.0004e+00])